People and Culture privacy statement

 MPS is an international organisation providing members with services around the world.
-To assist us, we share personal data with certain companies and organisations outside of MPS (such third party providers of employee benefits, such as pension scheme administrators), who also process personal data as set out in the How we use your data section above.
+To assist us, we share personal data with certain companies and organisations outside of MPS (such third party providers of employee benefits, such as pension scheme and payroll administrators), who also process personal data as set out in the How we use your data section above.

 If you work for us in a country outside the UK, we will transfer personal data between that country and the UK.
 Depending on the country, the use of personal data may also be subject to additional rules and regulations.